ufs-community/uwtools/docs/Users_Guide/working_with_templates.rst

 templater.py
 ----------------

-``templater.py`` takes in any Jinja2 template file and renders it with user-supplied values. ``templater.py`` takes several command line arguments including the path to the Jinja2 template file, an optional path to a YAML configuration file, and any additional configuration settings which will override values found in the YAML configuration (config) file or user environment variables.
+``templater.py`` takes in any Jinja2 template file and renders it with user-supplied values. ``templater.py`` takes several command line arguments, including the path to the Jinja2 template file, an optional path to a YAML configuration file, and any additional configuration settings which will override values found in the YAML configuration (config) file or user environment variables.